 If you didn’t share a pic of your filled-to-the-brim smoothie bowl on Instagram, did it even exist?
+What about foods that contain collagen?
 We’ve all seen, double-tapped, and saved those dreamy photos.
 (You know the ones).
 They’re the source of culinary inspiration thanks to their bright, colorful aesthetic, and might have even sparked a desire in you to whip up something delicious and beautiful after a particularly tough work day.
 Few people know what goes into snapping one on their own – until now.

 These 5 foodies share their top 'gramming tips with Lively, from what lighting works best to the easiest way to enhance your photo (without editing software).
 See what they had to say here.
 You'll be one step closer to garnering all the "likes."

 "My number one tip is always natural lighting!
 Snapping photos near a window is my go-to solution."